Rethinking Sequence-to-Sequence - Review

 Reflecting on the paper, several points stand out:

-- Interpretability via Alignment: The alignment weights
+- Interpretability via alignment: The alignment weights